43615/adc-lang/MANUAL.md

 # Errors

 Runtime errors fall into 2 categories, distinguished by `!` and `?`.
-These are printed to the "error" stream unless Quiet mode is enabled.
+These are printed to the error stream unless Quiet mode is enabled.
 - Syntax error: `!
 Invalid command: 💀 (U+1F480)`
 - Value error: `? /: Can't divide by zero`